shamvii/the-ai-foundry/resume-tailoring-multi-agent-app/README.md

 python main.py --resume sample_data/base_resume.json --jd sample_data/sample_jd.txt
 ```

+(Or `sample_data/base_resume.example.json` if you haven't set up your own
+resume yet — see "Using your own resume" above.)

 This prints the tailoring report to the console and saves the full JSON
 (tailored resume + guardrail results + evaluation) to
 `output/tailoring_report.json`.

-To use your own resume: copy `sample_data/base_resume.json`, fill in your
-real experience in the same schema, and point `--resume` at it.
-Job
-descriptions are just plain `.txt` files — paste the JD in as-is.
+Job descriptions are just plain `.txt` files — paste the JD in as-is.

 Optional flags:
 - `--max-pages 1.5` — tighten or loosen the page-length guardrail